 Using the example of a 25-year investment, a basic tax-paying landlord with a standard 3% deposit (around £70,000) on a property would see net profits soar to around £265,500 after all costs.
 If you’re counting inflation over the same period, this represents a profit of £162,000 in today’s money.

 A large proportion of the returns would come from capital growth, although the research showed that rental income would also provide significant returns, covering any potential expenditure.

-General interest in Buy-to-Let has reportedly wavered recently, after government measures increased the amount of stamp duty payable on property and the declining tax relief available to landlords on mortgage interest payments.
+General interest in long-term Buy-to-Let investment has reportedly wavered recently after government measures increased the amount of stamp duty payable on the property and the declining tax relief available to landlords on mortgage interest payments.